lacanoid/pgddl/README.md

 - `ddlx_script(oid, options)` - builds SQL DDL scripts of entire dependancy trees

 These are useful with various `reg*` [object identifier types](https://www.postgresql.org/docs/current/datatype-oid.html) supported by Postgres, which are then automatically cast to `oid`.
+Options can be ommited.

 You can use them simply by casting object name (or oid) to some `reg*` type: